mikecafarella/KNP/README.md

 If the website cannot be opened normally:
-1. Check the address is correct `"http://lasagna.eecs.umich.edu:yourport`
+1. Check the address is correctly defined in the personal.yaml file as above
 1. Check whether it is redirected to https website.
 Currently https is not supported
 1. If you are using a Chrome Browser, and you are constantly redirected to `https://lasagna...`:\
 Open `chrome://net-internals/#hsts`, \